Smith-Wade delivers big play on defense, National beats American 16-7 in Senior Bowl

 Nix, who started his career a few hours away at Auburn, completed 4 of 5 passes for 21 yards in two series.
 His final play was a 2-yard touchdown to Minnesota tight end Brevyn Spann-Ford when he rolled out before firing up the middle.
 It was the team's only TD.

+“He's just absolutely a winner,” said National coach Jeff Ulbrich, the New York Jets defensive coordinator.

-Rattler completed all four of his attempts for 65 yards.
-He capped his first drive with a 29-yard touchdown pass to Geogia's Marcus-Rosemy-Jacksaint.
+Rattler completed all four of his attempts for 65 yards and earned Game MVP honors in the loss.
+He capped his first drive with a 29-yard touchdown pass to Georgia's Marcus-Rosemy-Jacksaint in a connection between Southeastern Conference Eastern Division rivals.

+“I felt like I wanted to come out here, create relationships and have fun,” Rattler said.
+"This was just the cherry on top."

 None of the other quarterbacks was as effective.